 For children under two, Stephanie recommends parents build trust and rapport through one-on-one time.
 Foster empowerment by practising walking together in safe areas and encouragement, with short walks that don’t ask too much of your little person.

 Nurturing these parts of your child’s development will have a positive knock-on effect on all other aspects of their lives.

 “We are also contributing to their intrinsic self-control, critical thinking and decision making.
-We can introduce these amazing life skills early on in their development.
-Not only leading to more resilient, capable children but also a calmer, happier home.”
+We can introduce these amazing life skills early in their development, not only leading to more resilient, capable children but also a calmer, happier home.”

 Need some more toddler behaviour advice?
 Our Parent School toddler experts can help.
 Click to find out more or book a one-on-one session.